Web application firewalls

 • Troubleshoot through 1:1 testing: when a request is blocked or returns an error through the WAF, first test the request using an HTTP client against the backend URL (behind the WAF) to verify that it is not a system issue, then look at tuning the WAF configuration to allow the request, if needed.

-Esri provides a detailed example of WAF rules that may cause issues for ArcGIS deployments and should be disabled, which is available in the ArcGIS Trust Center: ArcGIS Enterprise Web Application Filter Rules (ArcGIS login required).
 This example includes specific rules from one specific WAF provider, but may provide an easier path towards configuring an organization’s specific WAF rule sets in the future.
 Also keep in mind that certain application functionality may be blocked by a WAF and this may be acceptable, if that application or service is never planned for use with a system, the fact that the traffic is blocked might be considered a non-issue.
+As further WAF testing or validation is completed, more resources will be referenced on this page – at this time, the Azure WAF ruleset is the only available detailed example, though it may inform proper configuration of other WAF products or offerings.

 Top